 NSC INVESTOR NOTICE: Robbins Geller Rudman & Dowd LLP Files Class Action Lawsuit Against Norfolk Southern Corporation and Announces Opportunity for Investors with Substantial Losses to Lead Norfolk Southern Class Action Lawsuit

-SAN DIEGO, March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announced that it has filed a class action lawsuit seeking to represent purchasers of Norfolk Southern Corporation NSC common stock between October 28, 2020 and March 3, 2023, inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announced that it has filed a class action lawsuit seeking to represent purchasers of Norfolk Southern Corporation (NYSE: NSC) common stock between October 28, 2020 and March 3, 2023, inclusive (the “Class Period”).
 Captioned Bucks County Employees Retirement System v.
 Norfolk Southern Corporation, No. 23-cv-00982 (S.D.
-Ohio), the Norfolk Southern class action lawsuit charges Norfolk Southern and certain of Norfolk Southern's top executives with violations of the Securities Exchange Act of 1934.
+Ohio), the Norfolk Southern class action lawsuit charges Norfolk Southern and certain of Norfolk Southern’s top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Norfolk Southern class action lawsuit, please provide your information here: